 Thank you Curbed Miami for giving us the scoop on Matt Damon and his Miami Beach home being for sale.
 I have to admit that I don’t have many crushes on actors, but there’s something about Matt Damon – he won me over with his “Good Will Hunting” performance and I would probably be star struck if I saw him (GASP).
 So enough about Matt and let’s talk real estate.

 This North Bay Road home boasts almost 13,000 sf of living space with 7 bedrooms and 9.5 bathrooms.
 It has 170? of open bay water frontage and sits on a 43,690 sf lot.
 It was built in 1935 and obviously remodeled (DUH) and although it has a nice charming 30?s feel to it, it also feels modern.

-It is modestly priced at $20 Million and could have Chris Bosh as a neighbor close by …and not to mention “Matt Damon appeal.”
+$20 Million $18.999 Million and could have Chris Bosh as a neighbor close by …and not to mention “Matt Damon appeal.”

 Here are some exterior shots:

 The marketing description reads (let me know if you need translating):